roistat/php-orm/README.md

 # Getting started

-Simple and fast DB utils with no magic methods.
+RsORM — simple and fast set of DB utils.
+There are no magic methods.
+All code is typehinted.
 It could be used in high load projects even with partitioning and sharding.

+There are three tools in this set.
+You could use combine them or use some of them separately.

 * State package — responsible for object state management.
-Returns the data that prepared for usage in DB queries.
+Prepares data for usage in DB queries.
-* Query package — responsible for creating queries from ORM data to specified DB engine.
+* Query package — query builder.
+It could use data from State package or any other sources.
-* Driver package — responsible for executing ORM generated queries.
+* Driver package — sends queries to database and parses results.

 It is the simple example of usage ORM, which includes initialization of MySQL driver and state engine, declaration of state entity class and procedures of creating, selecting and deleting objects.